Zenno Rob Roy: 2004: four-year-old season

-In March 2004, Zenno Rob Roy came second to Win Generale in the Group Two Nikkei Sho and then finished second to Ingrandire in the spring running of the Tenno Sho over two miles.
+In March 2004, Zenno Rob Roy came second to Win Generale in the Group Two Nikkei Sho and then finished second to Ingrandire in the spring running of the Tennō Shō over two miles.
 On 27 June he finished fourth of the fifteen runners in the Takarazuka Kinen, three lengths behind the winner Tap Dance City.

 Zenno Rob Roy began his autumn campaign in the Group Two Kyoto Daishoten on 10 October, when he started the 2/5 favourite but was beaten by Narita Century.
-Despite his defeat the colt started favourite for the autumn running of the Tenno Sho three weeks later.
+Despite his defeat the colt started favourite for the autumn running of the Tennō Shō three weeks later.
 Ridden for the first time by Olivier Peslier he was held up in the early stages and turned into the straight in ninth place.
 He made steady progress in the last quarter mile to take the lead close to the finish and won by one and a quarter lengths from the three-year-old filly Dance in the Mood.
 Four weeks later, Zenno Rob Roy started the 1.7/1 favourite for the Japan Cup, then the world's most valuable turf race, at Tokyo racecourse, in front of a crowd of 119,362.
 Peslier moved the colt up to challenge for the lead in the straight and he drew clear in the closing stages to win by three lengths from Cosmo Bulk and Delta Blues.
 On 26 December Zenno Rob Roy attempted to complete Japan's Autumn Triple Crown when he was one of fifteen horses invited to contest the Arima Kinen.
 Under a strong ride from Peslier, he overtook the front-running Tap Dance City inside the final furlong and won by half a length.
 The winning time of 2:29.5 was a record for the 2,500 metre race and the four-year-old's victory was enthusiastically received by the 125,000 crowd.

 His performances saw him voted Champion Older Horse and Japanese Horse of the Year in January 2005.

 2005: five-year-old season

 Zenno Rob Roy did not begin his five-year-old season until 26 June, when he finished third behind Sweep Tosho and Heart's Cry in the Takarazuka Kinen.
 He was then sent to Europe where he was lodged at the stables of Geoff Wragg at Newmarket and in August he contested the International Stakes at York Racecourse.
 He stayed on well in the closing stages to finish second of the seven runners, a neck behind the winner Electrocutionist in a "blanket finish".

 The colt returned to Japan where he ran in all three legs of the Autumn Triple Crown.
-He was beaten a head by Heavenly Romance in the Tenno Sho and then ran third behind Alkaased and Heart's Cry in the Japan Cup.
+He was beaten a head by Heavenly Romance in the Tennō Shō and then ran third behind Alkaased and Heart's Cry in the Japan Cup.
 On his final appearance he finished unplaced behind Heart's Cry in the Arima Kinen.